 This Markov decision analysis highlights the importance of renal mass biopsy in the management of patients with a SRM.
-Based on the results of this study, renal mass biopsy should be more widely incorporated into the management.
-By benchmarking the success rate of renal mass biopsy across Canada, we can ensure patients with a SRM receive high quality care in order to properly inform the decision of their management.
+Based on the results of this study, renal mass biopsy should be more widely incorporated into the management of patients with SRM.
+By benchmarking the success rate of renal mass biopsy across Canada, we can ensure patients with a SRM receive high-quality care in order to properly inform the decision of their management.